 With Cicciolina’s “bread and breakfast” mornings, you can get a delicious breakfast complimented with fresh coffee and pastries from their artisan bakery.

 After a bigger meal or a fantastic night out?
 Check out their restaurant and bar for lunch or dinner.
 Cicciolina’s believe in making the whole dining experience, not just the food, exceptional.
 From the atmosphere to the wine, music, and service, everything here is top-notch.
 For this reason, they recommend you make reservations for lunch or dinner.
 Unless, of course, you’d rather dine at the tapas bar as I did.
 I recommend it for solo diners.
 The friendly staff knew the menu inside out and helped me make some great decisions.
 As I ate, I also enjoyed watching the kitchen staff crank out tons of homemade pasta.

-Speaking of the pasta, I had the cilantro pasta topped with pan-roasted garlic prawn.
+Speaking of the pasta, I had the cilantro pasta topped with pan-roasted garlic prawns.
 And I highly recommend it.
 But honestly, I doubt you could go wrong with anything on their menu.